jdharrisnz/datorama-d3-quick-trends/README.md

 ## Preferences
 All preferences are located in the design tab of the widget options.
 These include light or dark mode, and positive/neutral/negative settings for each measurement.

+## Date Range
+The widget will not do any normalisation for part-filled date ranges.
+Therefore, it's recommended to use 'previous' settings wherever possible.
+For example, the image uses a custom date range for 'Previous 4 Weeks'.
+Here's how that's set up:
+Start:
+`DATEADD('d', -21, env['PREV_WEEK_START'])`
+End:
+`env['PREV_WEEK_END']`